zhouaini528/okex-php/README.md

-### It is recommended that you use the test server first
+### It is recommended that you read the documentation first

 Okex docs [https://www.okex.com/docs/en](https://www.okex.com/docs/en/#README)